dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 1 - Getting started with threejs and canvas for textures

-In this post I will be going over a lot of source code examples that have to do with using canvas elements as a way to create textures to be used to skin one more more mesh objects in the javaScript library known as threejs.
-This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or javaScript in general.
-However in this section I will be going over the basics of using canvas to create a texture before getting into some more advanced examples involving the basic material, standard material and so forth.
-I will also be going over a few other things that you should be up to speed with at this point before continuing.
+In this post I will be going over a lot of source code examples that have to do with using the javaScript library know as threejs, along with various client side javaScript features such as canvas elements.
+This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or javaScript in general for that matter.
+So I assume that you have at least some background when it comes to threejs, and also working in a client side javaScript environment in general.
+However in this section I will be going over a few things that you should be up to speed with at this point before continuing to read the rest of this post.

 ### 1.1 - The source code examples here and much more can be found at my test threejs github repo